iCovarrubias/angularJS/04-FormMatch/matchDirective/README.md

 You can use CSS to style your elements as with angular's built in validation.

-## Custom error messages
-Use the error-msg attribute on any directive to add a custom error message.
-You must pass an expression to this parameter.

-Example with a string:
-<input name="aNumber" type="text" class="form-control"
-	ng-model="data.aNumber"
-	validate-range min-range="10" max-range="80"
-	error-msg="'The number you are setting is out of range'"/>

-Example with a binding:
-<input name="aNumber" type="text" class="form-control"
-	ng-model="data.aNumber"
-	validate-range min-range="10" max-range="80"
-	error-msg="errMsgs.rangeNumber"/>

-Where errMsgs.rangeNumber is a string that exists in scope.

 ## validate-match directive
 Checks that the value of a field is equal to another.